Ajfriel86/HangManGame/README.md

 --
 ## How To Play

-- The first screen display the various game levels, Easy, Medium & Hard.
+- The first screen displays the various game levels, Easy, Medium & Hard.
     - Easy mode is for guessing 3 letter words in 7 attempts.
     - Medium Mode is for guessing 5 letter words in 7 attempts.
     - Hard mode is for guessing 7 letter words in 7 attempts.